uia4j/uia-xml/README.md

 ### @ContentInfo

 Contnet of an element.
-This will be used when a XML tag has attributes and text.
+This will be used when a XML element has attributes and text.
 Value type supports

 * long
 * int